vektra/mockery/docs/notes.md

 This issue indicates an incompatability that exists with one of your cached Golang packages.
 The solution is to run `go clean -modcache`.

-This issue also happens when compiling from source, such as with `go install` or `brew install`.
-You would not encounter this issue if using one of the pre-built binaries on the Releases page of GitHub.
+This issue also happens when compiling from source, such as with `go install`.
+You would not encounter this issue if using one of the installation methods that install pre-built binaries, like downloading the `.tar.gz` binaries, or through `brew install`.

 Multiple Expectations With Identical Arguments
 -----------------------------------------------